Step 4: Wait for an invitation from the IEC pool and prepare

 • If you are having trouble downloading or opening the Family Information Form IMM 5707 or any PDF, > here < are some tricks and settings.

-• The government only wants to know where you have been since the age of 18.
-They don’t care what you did.
+Importantly, the government simply wants to know where you’ve been since the age of 18.
+They are not concerned with what you were doing during that time.

-• Every applicant in the International Experience Canada (IEC) program is treated equally.
+Ultimately, every applicant in the International Experience Canada (IEC) program is treated equally, regardless of their background.

 Pro Tip!
 Print and keep all the documents you will upload in the application.